St.Sophia& St.Michael's Cathedral

 Outstandingly beautiful and iconic

-Saint Sophia & Saint Michael's Cathedral is situated a short walk from the upper station of the funicular in the centre of Kyiv on Volodymyrska Street.
+Saint Sophia & Saint Michael's Cathedral is situated a short walk from the upper station of the funicular in the centre of Kiev (Kyiv) on Volodymyrska Street.
 The two buildings are separated by a large square situated opposite each other and are within easy walking distance of each other.

 St. Sophia’s Cathedral and St. Michael's are famous landmarks in Kyiv, and are listed as UNESCO World Heritage Sites along with the Pechesrsk Lavra and caves complex.